Boku wa Kuma: Background and release

 "Boku wa Kuma" was Utada's first single release to have three different pressings: a limited edition that included a picture book, a standard single and cover, and a CD+DVD combo pack, which included the music video.

 The song is about a bear, what he can and cannot do, and what he is not (such as a car, chocolate, etc.).
 His rival is a fried shrimp.

 Utada owns a stuffed bear named Kuma-chan; "kuma" is "bear" in Japanese, and "-chan" is an affectionate suffix added to names.
 Utada often post photos of him on their U3 blog.
 After discovering the "made in China" tag on Kuma-chan's bottom, he was given the full name of "Kuma Chang" (pronounced identically to "Kuma-chan" in Japanese).
-A staff pass was issued to him for the "Utada United 2006." tour.
+A staff pass was issued to him for the Utada United 2006 tour.

 In June 2006, Utada confessed on their blog that they have "pillow dependence".
 They call their pillow "makura-san" (Mr. Pillow).
-They enjoy the comfort of feeling the pillow against their face, and would even hold the pillow all day long when they're stressed out.
-They were later surprised to find out there are many "pillow-addicts" out there, and joked about setting up a "pillow club".
+They enjoy the comfort of feeling the pillow against their face, and would even hold the pillow all day long when they are stressed out.
+They were later surprised to find out that there are many "pillow-addicts" out there, and joked about setting up a "pillow club".
 'Makura-san' and Kuma are apparently good friends.

 Utada performed an impromptu performance of "Boku wa Kuma" at the Boston show of their 2010 tour, Utada: In The Flesh 2010.

 The song was performed during Utada's two date concert series Wild Life in December 2010.